Lithrun/Erios-Documentation/_docs/api/class/Label.md

 </div>

 ### GetViewportRect
-> Returns the viewport's boundaries as a .
+> Returns this node's viewport boundaries as a .
+See also .
 <div class ="highlighter-rouge">
 <div class ="highlight">
 <pre class ="highlight">